 Gender stereotyping is one of my marketing bugbears, but here’s where the line between ‘authentic’ and ‘inauthentic’ gets tricky.
 Discrimination has been hailed as the dark side of targeted marketing more than once, yet if we don’t target our marketing to reach a relevant audience, we can become guilty of spamming.

 The best way to avoid inadvertent stereotyping is to consider your reasons for choosing someone of a particular gender, age, nationality or race and be able to foresee how any representations could be interpreted.
 Who can forget Dove’s shocking error in judgement when they published an ad showing a black woman turning into a white woman?

 Making exaggerated or false claims isn’t just disingenuous; it could get you in serious legal trouble.
 Also, if you’re deliberately badmouthing or unintentionally plagiarising your competitors, you’re not going to develop the credibility and trust you need to sustain client loyalty.
 Take this example from Sega; they could have played it so much better, but they went for the lowball.

-It might be entertaining in the short-term, but in the long-term it’s more productive to develop a more unique positioning statement; if that involves cooperating or even collaborating with your competitors even better.
+It might be entertaining in the short-term, but in the long-term it’s more productive to develop a more unique positioning statement; if that involves cooperating or even collaborating with your competitors, even better.
 This non-strategic approach will, paradoxically, make your marketing more strategic.

-Authentic marketing is not just another buzz phrase to inauthentically add to your communications; it’s a strategy which connects what you do and say to your specific goals and offering – and that’s the most sustainable marketing strategy you can have.
+Authentic marketing is not just another buzz phrase to inauthentically add to your communications; it’s a strategy which connects what you do and say to your specific goals and offering – and that’s the most responsible and sustainable marketing strategy you can have.